ishan-flek-ai/figma-plugin/README.md

 # figma-plugin-vite-react-template

-## Has built in support for multiple frameworks by default
+## Has built in support for multiple frameworks
 - Just find the branch for your specific framework
+- By default react is used

 ## 📦 Install